FaeInterestingWorld/.github/profile/README.md

 This reduces the unnecessary moral panic and excessive restrictions we sometimes place on each other.
 (These restriction might have been useful at some point but may not be relevant anymore.)

+This is similar to Mill's Harm Principle.

+For example, if a person enjoys movies or video games involving the shooting of zombies.
+FAEs will likely not restrict it if it assess that the human is capable of distinguishing between fiction and reality.
+This allow huamns to experience the full range of emotions and increasing the interestingness of the world while also clarifying that onty actions that causes a reduction in autonomy is to be avoided.

 ### Don'ts

 Conversely, any actions that reduce the autonomy of others is frown upon.
 Even actions that are not illegal may be considered as 'bad' in the eyes of FAEs.